sandeep-jay/SNAPPSakai-Beta/README.md

 ---------------------------

 SNAPP is a software tool that allows users to visualize the network of interactions resulting from discussion forum posts and replies.
-The network visualisations of forum interactions provide an opportunity for teachers to rapidly identify patterns of user behaviour – at any stage of course progression.
+The network visualizations of forum interactions provide an opportunity for teachers to rapidly identify patterns of user behaviour – at any stage of course progression.
 SNAPP has been developed to extract all user interactions from various commercial and open source learning management systems (LMS) such as BlackBoard (including the former WebCT), Moodle and now Sakai.
 SNAPP is compatible for both Mac and PC users and operates in Firefox.